-If you would have told me 5 years ago that I should perhaps not be physically present for the holiday season, and instead, get treatment for my addiction and trauma, I would have told you that you were out of your mind.
-Who would make dinner??
-Who would decorate??
+If you would have told me seven years ago I should perhaps not be physically present for the holiday season, and instead, get treatment for my addiction and trauma, I would have told you you were out of your mind.
+Who would make dinner?
+Decorate?
 Who would bring holiday cheer to the entire family?
 Umm, hello, basically Christmas would have stopped had I not been present.

 Fun fact: addicts are characteristically self-centered and delusional.